Thomas Müller: 2010 FIFA World Cup

-Müller was named in Germany's provisional 27-man squad for the 2010 FIFA World Cup along with seven other Bayern Munich players.
+Müller was named in Germany's provisional 27-man squad for the 2010 FIFA World Cup in South Africa along with seven other Bayern Munich players.
 Despite suffering a scare when he fell off his bicycle at the team's training camp in South Tyrol, Müller only received superficial injuries and made the final cut for the tournament when the squad was reduced to 23 players.
 He was allocated the number 13, normally worn by injured captain Michael Ballack, and previously worn by Müller's eponym Gerd Müller.
 He earned his second international cap in the final warm-up match before the World Cup when he came on as a half-time substitute for Piotr Trochowski in a 3–1 win over Bosnia and Herzegovina.
 He started the first game of Germany's World Cup campaign and scored the third goal – his first internationally – in a 4–0 win over Australia, winning Germany's goal of the month award in the process.

 Müller played in all Germany's group games, as they finished top of Group D; he scored twice and assisted once in the 4–1 victory over England in the round of 16.
 In the third minute of Germany's 4–0 quarter-final win against Argentina, he opened the scoring with his fourth tournament goal.
 However, he picked up his second booking of the tournament in the first half, for a handball and was suspended for the semi-final defeat against Spain.
 Müller said that he felt far more nervous during the Spain game than any he was able to play.
 He returned to the team for the third-place playoff against Uruguay and scored the first goal, his fifth of the tournament, as Germany won 3–2 to take the bronze medals.
 The team's success was a culmination of a series of changes made after the national team's failure at Euro 2000.
 The Germans emphasized a more open, attack-minded style not previously associated with Germany, and included prominent young players, including Müller, Sami Khedira and Mesut Özil.

 With five goals, Müller ended as joint top goalscorer of the tournament.
 He earned the Golden Boot with these goals and his three assists.
 He also won the Best Young Player Award over fellow nominees André Ayew of Ghana and Giovani dos Santos of Mexico.
 For both awards, he succeeded a German teammate, Miroslav Klose and Lukas Podolski, respectively, from 2006.

 In October 2010, he was named on the shortlist for the FIFA Ballon d'Or award along with four of his Germany teammates.
 Reflecting on his World Cup success, Müller said "I basically got lucky, I hit form at just the right time".